 Many of this year’s festivals and events have been cancelled due to the pandemic.
 Most of North Queensland’s festivals and events occur in the dry season between May-October when the weather is cooler.

-Here’s a list of the major NQ festivals and events happening across the region during 2018.
+Here’s a list of the major NQ festivals and events that occur each year across the region.

 Cairns Chinese New Year Festival

 Chinese New Year year seems to become a bigger event every year in Cairns with thousands of Chinese tourists descending upon the city for the celebrations.
-Highlights this year include the ever popular Chinese Street Festival on 9 February with Lion dancing, traditional drumming, performances, Chinese food and lots of colourful entertainment.
-Book yourself in for some yum cha to welcome in the year of the pig.
+Highlights include the ever popular Chinese Street Festival with Lion dancing, traditional drumming, performances, Chinese food and lots of colourful entertainment.